MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 The lines are now posted.

-## Creating and Posting a Project Sales Invoice
+## Creating and posting a project sales invoice

 Next, Tricia can create a new invoice for the whole project or for part of a project.
 Tricia can also attach the invoice to another invoice for the same customer for the same project.
 In this case, Tricia invoices for the whole project because the project is now completed.

-### To create a Project Sales Invoice
+### To create a project sales invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Projects**, and then choose the related link.
 2. Select the project that you created earlier, and then choose the **Create project Sales Invoice** action.